Admins

 OAuth 2.0 Web Server Flow With PKCE

-The option to create new Connected Apps is going to be disabled as part of the Salesforce Spring ‘26 release, so if you haven’t used External Client Apps just yet, now is the time to do so.
+Connected Apps are going to be deprecated as part of the Salesforce Spring ‘26 release, so if you haven’t used External Client Apps just yet, now is the time to do so.
 Thomas has already put together a quick guide in the extension’s documentation to get started with this extra layer of governance, in order to have more control over how and who uses Salesforce Inspector Reloaded.

 In this new release, Mehdi Cherfaoui’s latest contribution will help you be even more mindful about security.
 By implementing Proof Key for Code Exchange (PKCE) alongside the OAuth 2.0 Web Server Flow, not only will the token not be in the browser URL (which could have been potentially exposed through the browser history, for example), but the exchange is fully protected and happening in the background.